Keys to a prosperous start for newborn calves

 A main economic driver of a cow-calf operation is the number of calves weaned per cow exposed.
 Two subsequent drivers are weight and phenotype.
-For these reasons, outstanding calf health is a directly correlated variable to calf growth and performance.
-This article will review management strategies that have been shown to be helpful for improving newborn calf health.
+For these reasons, outstanding calf health is a directly correlated variable to calf growth and performance, and—ideally—profitability.

 Detecting abnormal signs and behaviors that indicate a calf is sick is critical, especially in the first two months of a calf’s life.
 The main goal concerning calf health should be to detect abnormal signs and behavior between a healthy and sick calf.
 The quicker behavior signaling illness is detected, and treatment administered, the greater the chances of recovery are for the calf.
 In addition, this information can be used to develop calf management protocols and treatment strategies for current and future calf crops.

 Calf scours is the most lethal ailment in the first 30 days of a calf’s life.
 While current practices have improved survival rate of calves, there is still an economic and time saving benefit to taking preventative measures rather than treating once the calf is sick.
 Scours are usually caused by two or more pathogens working together, or increased pathogen load in confined settings.
 Severity and duration of scours is dependent on the extent of intestinal destruction, stress level in the environment, and amount and quality of colostrum from the dam.

 Three ways to help prevent a scours outbreak in your herd: